Half of Americans want to do all banking online

 22 May 2012 | 8934 views | 6

 Nearly half of Americans would do all of their banking online if they could, according to a survey from interactive agency Rosetta.

-"Retail bank marketers need to identify ways to apply the same level of personal touch and feel currently offered to retail branch customers through the online channel."
-Personal touch in a branch?
-Which bank's branch, which century, may I ask?
+Says Elton: "Banks are missing an opportunity to better engage with consumers online and create a consistent brand experience across all channels.
+Retail bank marketers need to identify ways to apply the same level of personal touch and feel currently offered to retail branch customers through the online channel."